aspose-slides/Aspose.Slides-Products/slides/en/net/_index.md

      Convert Presentations to PDF, HTML, TIFF, or XPS in C#
     </h2>
     <p>
-     Aspose.Slides for .NET includes a rendering engine for PowerPoint and OpenOffice formats.
-It can export presentations to PDF, HTML, TIFF, XPS, and other formats by loading a presentation and calling the Save method with the required output format.
+     Aspose.Slides for .NET includes a rendering engine for PowerPoint and OpenDocument formats.
+It can export presentations to PDF, HTML, TIFF, XPS, and other formats by loading a presentation and calling the <code>Save</code> method with the required output format.
     </p>
     <div class="codeblock" id="code">
      <h3>